 Sunshine, rain, freezing rain, sleet, snow.
 All in one week.
-When it comes to weather in the Southern Adirondacks, we experienced it all in just the last five days.
+When it comes to weather in the Southern Adirondacks, we experienced it all at Nature’s whim.

 One of the best things about winter is being cozy.
 One of the best ways to be cozy, is with comfort food, something I actually excel at.
 My husband always says he never had to worry about going hungry because if I was hungry we would definitely eat.

 When the weather turns cold employee, one of my favorite breakfast meals is pumpkin muffins.
 They have that amazing pumpkin smell as they bake, have a heavier, meatier texture, and of course taste like heaven.
 Since today is a classic day and I’m feeling super cozy, I thought I would share this recipe.
 Here you go… Enjoy!

 2 cups puréed pumpkin